jimmac/gnome-apps-game/README.md

-# GNOME Icons
+# Flathub Arcade

-A retro quiz game — can you name all 166 GNOME apps from their icons?
+A retro quiz game — can you name all GNOME apps from their icons?

 ![cover](cover.png)